cenwu/springer/README.md

 <!-- end list -->

     install.packages("devtools")
-    devtools::install_github("feizhoustat/springer")
+    devtools::install_github("cenwu/springer")

- - Released versions of spinBayes are available on CRAN , and can be installed within R via
+ - Released versions of springer are available on CRAN , and can be installed within R via

 <!-- end list -->